 HOLA!
-Looking for the best music festivals in Madrid!?
+Looking for the best music festivals in Madrid in 2023!?
 Well, I’m here to help, because anyone who knows me at all knows how much I love all things Spain.
-I’ve lived and worked in Barcelona, have traveled extensively around the countries, and I’ll never say no to an afternoon of sangria & tapas.
+I’ve lived and worked in Barcelona, have traveled extensively around the country, and I’ll never say no to an afternoon of sangria & tapas.

 So it goes without saying that there are a million reasons I’d return to Spain at a moments notice – one of which is the plethora of epic music festivals in Madrid!